 - We’re all getting more eco-aware

 Boomers, who are now retiring, are also leaving the suburbs, because they want smaller houses in walkable areas with restaurants, movies, art galleries and cafes that they can get to without a car.
+While those who want to invest in property are using companies similar to Roofstock to look for the best cities for their future investments.
 Perhaps you’re wanting to do the opposite knowing you still have 40-50 years of work ahead of you a city can be very stressful, maybe look into how to sell my house fast with IwillBuyHouse.com in Seattle.

 Gallagher offers a convincing critique of outer-ring suburbs.
 They were never designed well in the first place, as she says.
 It’s no accident that suburbs became lonely places of driving, shopping and nesting in front of a big screen TV.
 That’s what suburbs were built for.
 They weren’t built for you to run into your neighbors walking to the market or bump into an old friend while catching some rays on an August day in a town square bustling with street musicians and office workers eating lunch.

 But Gallagher’s got a blind spot.
 Like so many other writers who dissect the suburbs and laud big cities, Gallagher seems to think that those are the only two places in America.
 No wonder — 80% of Americans live in either a city or its suburbs.